Home » Hawaii Crafts » Artificial Hawaiian Flower Wreath Tutorial

 This artificial Hawaiian flower wreath tutorial contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-One of the things that make hosting a backyard luau so much fun are all the tropical decorations!
+One of the things that make hosting a backyard luau so much fun is all the tropical decorations!

 This is a quick, easy tutorial for making an artificial Hawaiian flower wreath.
 If you’re hosting your own luau this summer and need some more decorations, this might be just the thing!